EB-1A: Extraordinary Ability

 The EB-1A (Employment-Based, First Preference, Category A) is a green card category for individuals who can demonstrate “extraordinary ability” in the sciences, arts, education, business, or athletics.
 It is one of the few employment-based green card categories that allows self-petition— you do not need an employer to sponsor you.

 To qualify, you must show sustained national or international acclaim and recognition for your achievements.
 USCIS uses a two-step evaluation framework (established in Kazarian v.
-USCIS, 2010): first, do you meet at least 3 of 10 regulatory criteria?
-Second, does the totality of your evidence demonstrate that you are among the small percentage of individuals who have risen to the very top of your field?
+USCIS, 596 F.3d 1115 (9th Cir.
+2010)): step one is a mechanical count — do you meet at least 3 of the 10 regulatory criteria at 8 CFR 204.5(h)(3)?
+Step two is the “final merits determination” — does the totality of your evidence demonstrate that you have sustained acclaim and are among the small percentage of individuals who have risen to the very top of your field?
+Meeting the minimum three criteria is necessary but not sufficient for approval.

 Who Is This For?